 - Has received services in the PMHS within two years, or is homeless, or

 - Has Social Security Disability Insurance “SSDI” due to psychiatric impairment, or

 - Has been incarcerated within the last 3 years, or

 - Is on conditional release from a Maryland State hospital, or,

 - Has been discharged from a Maryland psychiatric hospital within the last 3 months.

-The Mental Hygiene Administration values consumer choice.
+The Behavioral Health Administration values consumer choice.
 Consumers’ wishes and needs drive the referral process in obtaining a provider of service.
 The consumer’s preference and consumer’s needs are carefully balanced in selecting a provider within the PMHS.